 Examples: Taiwan would be spelled as T’aiwan in Wade-Giles.
 If Wade-Giles uses a T with no breathmark, the “t” is to be pronounced as a d.
 For example, the food product Tofu is a Wade-Giles spelling.
 The T does not have a breathmark, and so it is pronounced like a d, so the correct way to pronounce it is doe-foo.
 The Pinyin spelling for it is doufu.
 Here is a way to teach reading Chinese names in classrooms.

-This website will introduce Chinese words using the Pinyin system.
+Here is a way to teach yourself Chinese words using the Pinyin system.
 Comparisons to Wade-Giles are sometimes included, as they are on the next page.
 (Other systems are presented at the bottom of this page).

 You are invited to begin by clicking below on “2 — chart.”
 You can then read the rest of the pages in sequence by clicking on “go to next page” on the bottom of each page.
 For your convenience, here is a table of contents of all the pages.
 You are now on page one.